Robie Pierce One-Design Regatta

 Want to learn more about the Robie Pierce Regattas?

 Pauline Dowell, Christian Thaxton and Kay Van Valkenburgh were the winners of the 2016 Robie Pierce One Design Regatta

-The sailors, committee, volunteers and supporters would like to acknowledge the support of Heineken USA, Mercedes Benz of New Rochelle, Keurig Green Mountain, and Burke Rehabilitation and Research.
+The sailors, committee, volunteers and supporters would like to acknowledge the support of our sponsors Subaru, Keurig Green Mountain, and Burke Rehabilitation and Research.